 It is best to use normal soil, or a mix of compost such as John Innes No. 3 and ordinary soil - do not use pure compost as it dries out too easily.
 Put some large pebbles or broken clay pot pieces in the bottom to allow drainage.
 A decorative mulch on top of the soil will help keep moisture in.
 The key thing when growing fruit trees in containers is not to let the soil dry out.

 After the tree has reached its final size it is also worth replenishing a proportion of the soil every 3-5 years.
 Some authorities suggest root-pruning at this time as well, in other words pruning the roots back by about a quarter, which will encourage the tree to continue growing whilst preventing it getting too big.

 During the growing season, a bit of plant food helps as nutrients are easily lost from containers over the year.

 Problems with pot-grown fruit trees

-The main disadvantage of growing a fruit tree in a container is that it is quite a difficult environment for the tree, so the tree will need a bit more attention than if grown in open ground.
+The main disadvantage of growing a fruit tree in a container is that it is actually a very difficult environment for the tree, so the tree will need a quite a bit more attention than if grown in open ground.